Divine Right (game): History

 Divine Right was developed by brothers Glenn and Kenneth Rahman based on their earlier, unpublished game Your Excellency.
 Glenn Rahman credits his background writing stories for semi-pro magazines with inspiring the effort to add characterization to the story through the use of "personality cards" and elaborate background stories.
 The use of a fantasy setting was inspired by Chaosium's White Bear and Red Moon, while the implementation of magic and the mythology of Minaria, the game world, was inspired by the works of J. R. R. Tolkien, Robert E. Howard, H. P. Lovecraft, and Clark Ashton Smith.
 This background was detailed in an appendix to the original game manual and in a series of 20 articles titled Minarian Legends appearing in Dragon magazine.
 Glenn also credits the artwork by his brother Kenneth with helping ensure its continued popularity, calling it "a quantum leap over the drab art that had illustrated most games until then."

 Divine Right was originally released in 1979 by Tactical Studies Rules, Inc. (TSR).
 The second edition was released in 1980 and included several original additions as well as elements from the articles appearing in Dragon magazine at the time.
 The game was sold for several years and set many precedents in turn-based wargaming.

 The game was updated by the original authors and was released in 2002 as a 25th Anniversary Edition by The Right Stuf International, which in addition to the original game included a bonus CD and an autographed certificate of authenticity.
 The entire 2000 copy limited run of this version was sold.

 Legacy

 Since 1997, J. McCrackan edited the game for Glenn Rahman, developing a deluxe edition of Divine Right.
-On 5 May 2020, McCrackan announced on BoardGameGeek.com that he had resigned from the development team in response to Rahman's decision to allow alleged white supremacist Vox Day to publish the new edition.